 BN - Benefits Billing Enrollment

-Procedure 15270 explains enrollment of an employee into benefits billing.
+Procedure 15270 explains how to create and remove an enrollment of an employee into benefits billing.
 The employee is personally paying premiums for insurance benefits via check, money order or cash.
 Two examples when an employee may be personally paying premiums:

 - Employees off payroll on leave of absence

 - Employees has insufficient earnings to cover benefit premiums

 - Benefits Billing needs to be set up for employees who fall under one of the following conditions:

 - Employee or department notifies benefits administrator of a pending leave and has submitted the LOA Checklist.